apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 intermediate partitions uploaded to S3 —data which will be billed for.

-These charges can be reduced by enabling `fs.s3a.multipart.purge`, and setting a purge time in seconds, such as 86400 seconds —24 hours, after which the S3 service automatically deletes outstanding multipart upload data from operations which are considered to have failed by virtue of having been in progress for longer than this purge time.
+These charges can be reduced by enabling `fs.s3a.multipart.purge`, and setting a purge time in seconds, such as 86400 seconds —24 hours.
+When an S3A FileSystem instance is instantiated with the purge time greater than zero, it will, on startup, delete all outstanding partition requests older than this time.

 ```xml
 <property>